В МАИ создали технологию для защиты обшивки самолетов от наледи

 Scientists from the Moscow Aviation Institute (MAI) and the Frumkin Institute of Physical Chemistry and Electrochemistry of the Russian Academy of Sciences have developed a new technology to improve the water-repellent properties of aircraft skin.

 The method involves creating a microrelief in the near-surface layer that repels moisture on the skin and prevents ice formation.
-It involves nanosecond laser treatment of the metal skin material, followed by the application of a layer of organic molecules.
+This involves nanosecond laser treatment of the metal skin material, followed by the application of a layer of organic molecules.

 Kirill Emelyanenko, Researcher at the Laboratory of Surface Forces of the Frumkin Institute of Physical Chemistry and Electrochemistry of the Russian Academy of Sciences